hkmarcoot/manypets-backend/plan.md

     Check if cirt is in our riskyCitys array:
     If in array:
         Apply 15% price increase on the cover

+Age: Add 5% for every year up to 5 yrs, add 10% for every year up to 10%

+    -   Get age in months
+    -   divide by 12, Math.floor to get age in years
+    -   IF age <= 5, priceIncrease = age*5%
+    -   IF  5 < age <= 10, priceIncrease = 25 + (age-5)*10
+    -   IF age > 10, priceIncrease = 75%

+TOTAL prices for each pet quote

+Multipet:

+-   Bool
+-   If TRUE, -10% from total price
+-   ELSE nothing

+Routes:
+    -   /quotes  // POST request endpoint to send pet info (data) to db

+    -   /quotes/id  // GET request endpoint - get all the associated pets returned, calculates price for all insurance

 Final: Price